ion-g-ion/TikzAgent/README.md

 ```

 1. **Generator**: Creates TikZ code based on user requests or revision feedback
-2. **Compiler**: Validates the generated code for syntax errors and issues
+2. **Compiler**: Validates the generated code for syntax errors and issues using LaTeX compilation
 3. **Reviewer**: Evaluates quality and determines if revisions are needed

 The reviewer can either: